MIT-MI/human_behavior_atlas/ReadMe.md

 ### Installation

 We use [VERL](https://github.com/volcengine/verl) v0.5.0.dev (included as a submodule) for reinforcement learning training.
 Follow the steps below to set up the environment.
+The same environment is utilized for SFT and BAM.

 **1. Clone this repository with the VERL submodule:**